 Using the Amazon S3 Compatibility API, customers can continue to use their existing Amazon S3 tools (for example, SDK clients) and partners can make minimal changes to their applications to work with Object Storage.
-The Amazon S3 Compatibility API and Object Storage data sets are congruent.
-If data is written to the Object Storage using the Amazon S3 Compatibility API, the data can be read back using the native Object Storage API and vice versa.
+The Amazon S3 Compatibility API and Object Storage datasets are congruent.
+If data is written to the Object Storage using the Amazon S3 Compatibility API, the data can be read back using the native Object Storage API and conversely.

 Differences between the Object Storage API and the Amazon S3 Compatibility API

 The Object Storage Service provided by Oracle Cloud Infrastructure and Amazon S3 use similar concepts and terminology.
 In both cases, data is stored as objects in buckets.
 The differences are in the implementation of features and tools for working with objects.

 The following highlights the differences between the two storage technologies: